Nvrtis/password-generator/README.md

 The function GetPwdLength was used to get the users input into a variable that could be used latter on in the code.
-I needed certain criterias to be sure that the user entered in a valid length which was between 8-128 characters and that the user entered in a number, which is done by if statments
+I needed certain criterias to be sure that the user entered in a valid length which was between 8-128 characters and that the user entered in a number, which is done by if statments the functions end by taking the variable charCount and becoming SelectedNumber which is in the global window.

 ![criterias](./Assets/criterias.png)